taniarascia/taniarascia.com/content/posts/2020-03-09-redux-react-guide.md

 ### Store

-The Redux application state lives in the **store**, which is initalized with a reducer.
+The Redux application state lives in the **store**, which is initialized with a reducer.
 When used with React, a `<Provider>` exists to wrap the application, and anything within the Provider can have access to Redux.

 <div class="filename">Store</div>